leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

 ### Component Properties
   * Each component have properties
-  * For example: Button have Transform component, Transform component have properties such as width, height
+  * For example: Button have Transform component, Transform component have properties such as (x, y, z, width, height)